Tranquil Solutions Counseling Center, LLC

 Retail Theft

-I have been working as a forensic and outpatient counselor for over 10 years.
-My passions include working with mandated clients and those experiencing anxiety and mood issues.
+I have been working as a forensic and outpatient counselor for over 14 years.
 I opened Tranquil Solutions with a commitment to provide access to care for all individuals.
 Mental health is an important part of our overall health and I strive to provide a place where individuals can gain timely access to quality care.

 I am very proud of the team we have here at Tranquil Solutions.
 We are committed to doing the best we can for our clients and our community.
 It is my mission to remove barriers to care by accepting numerous commercial insurances and providing a reasonable sliding scale of fees for uninsured and out-of-network clients.
 Thank you for your interest in Tranquil Solutions and we look forward to assisting you!